swiss-ai-center/core-engine/docs/index.md

 ## Introduction

-Welcome to the CSIA-PME Documentation website!
+Welcome to the Swiss AI Center Documentation website!

 This documentation is based on the [Diátaxis Documentation Framework](./explanations/about-this-documentation.md).